afsc-gap-products/citations/README.md

 # How to use this citation resouce

-## As a local file Endnote, Zotero, etc.
+## As a local file Endnote, Zotero, or other citation manager

 **Zotero**